ue bot icon

 July 4, 2021

 It feels like our country goes through different periods where we feel unified, or it feels like we are breaking apart.
 We almost broke apart 160 years ago.
 Anyone who has traveled this country knows how diverse and varied our topography, climate, and political viewpoints can be.
 Quite frankly, it’s understandable that people who grew up and live in different environments could feel, think, and act differently.
 I’m sure if you come from a more rural background, you might view things differently than someone who spent their whole life inhabiting an urban landscape.
 If you grew up in a wealthy suburb, you might see the world differently than somebody who grew up in a more challenging socio-economic situation.
-If you’re an immigrant who is new to English-speaking culture, you might think differently than someone whose family’s been here for generations.
+If you’re an immigrant new to English-speaking culture, you might think differently than someone whose family has been here for generations.
 If you are a person of faith, you might feel differently about things than someone who is an atheist or agnostic.
 If you come from a big family, you might even think differently than someone who is an only child.
-Our differences are many, real and to be expected.
-When effectively managed they become our strengths and broaden our perspectives.
+Our differences are many, real, and to be expected.
+When effectively managed, they become our strengths and broaden our perspectives.
 When improperly navigated, they appeal to our darker natures and can become our curse.